raackley/helm-charts/README.md

 This is a collection of various Helm Charts.
 Each Helm Chart is in it's own subdirectory with specific instructions for usage.

 ## Helm Charts
-* Wireguard Server
-* Transmission Bittorrent Server with VPN
-* Plex Server
 * Aircraft Tracker
+* IngressRoute
+* Lidarr
 * "Ping"
+* Prowlarr
-* IngressRoute
+* Plex Server
 * Radarr
 * SearXNG
 * Sonarr
+* Transmission Bittorrent Server with VPN
-* Prowlarr
+* Wireguard Server

 ## Chart Repository
 Charts in this project are stored in a GitLab Package Repo.
 To install the Helm repo, run the following.